FileMeta/filemeta.github.io/MetaTag.md

 &accessibilityFeature=largePrint/CSSEnabled
 &accessibilityFeature=displayTransformability
 ```

+For certain properties, multiple values may be separated by a delimiter.
+For example, the [keywords](https://schema.org/keywords), may have multiple values separated by commas.

 Depending on the property, the order of the values may or may not be relevant.
 When order matters, it is the order in which the properties are listed.